 Your cleaning toolkit:

-Small basket (serves as toolkit storage basket when not in use)
+- Small basket with a handle (serves as toolkit storage when not in use)

 Natural cleaning solution: